keboola/developers-docs/extend/custom-science/development.md

 However, make sure you meet the following guidelines:

 - Store your application in a private or public git repository.
-- Create *Runtime* settings in the Custom Science application configuration.
 - Your application code must follow our [common interface](/common-interface).
 If necessary, use [Python](/extend/custom-science/python/) or [R](/extend/custom-science/r) libraries.
 - Provide the end-users with instructions on setting up the application.
 This particularly concerns:

+  - *Runtime* settings in the Custom Science application configuration.
   - Any requirements for application configuration
   - The names of input/output files in case you are not supporting dynamic input/output mapping.